MarcoMarcoaldi/bashransomvirusprotector/README.md

 ### Technologies
 Only Bash scripting
+Compatible for all Linux system using bash shell and iptables.

 ### What this script does
 The provided script is a shell script designed to download and process IP address allocations from the RIPE NCC (Réseaux IP Européens Network Coordination Centre), specifically focusing on IPv4 addresses allocated to certain countries.